-When children are temporarily required to attend another setting, we will make sure the receiving school is provided with any relevant welfare and child protection information.

-Whenever possible, our DSL (or deputy) and/or special educational needs coordinator (SENCO) will share, as applicable:

-The reason(s) why the child is considered vulnerable and any arrangements in place to support them

-The child's EHC plan, child in need plan, child protection plan or personal education plan

-Details of the child's social worker

-Details of the virtual school head

-We will share this information before the child arrives as far as is possible, and otherwise as soon as possible afterwards.
+- (a) When a child ais temporarily required to attend another setting, we will make sure the receiving school is provided with any relevant welfare and child protection information. - (b) Whenever possible, our DSL (or deputy) and/or special educational needs coordinator (SENDCo) will share, as applicable: - the reason(s) why a child is considered vulnerable and any arrangements in place for support, - a child's EHC plan, child in need plan, child protection plan, or personal education plan, - details of a child's social worker, and - · details of the virtual school head - (c) We will share this information before the child arrives as far as is possible, and otherwise as soon as possible afterwards.